 If you are new to butter tarts, then you are likely not Canadian as butter tarts make an appearance at pretty much every holiday, every bake sale, and in every bakery in Canada.
+Are Butter Tarts more Canadian than Maple Syrup??
+Hmmmm...
 This recipe has been requested of me for a long time, so it was due time for me to release my Easy Vegan Butter Tarts into the world.
-And oooeee am I glad I did!
+And oooeee am I glad I did - the flavor of that sweet and gooey filling wrapped in a buttery, flaky crust is like no other - oh man!
+Oh Canada!!

 To Make Easy Vegan Butter Tarts:

-Bake for about 23 minutes, the filling will be bubbly and foamy.
-Remove from oven and let cool completely before serving.
-You may need to run a knife around the edges of the tarts to help release them from the pan.
+Bake for about 23 minutes, the filling will be bubbling and foamy.
+Remove from oven and let cool completely to room temperature before serving.
+You may need to run a knife around the edges of the tarts to help release them from the muffin tin.
+Serve on their own or with a vegan ice cream and enjoy!
+Dairy-free desserting has never tasted so good!

 Easy Vegan Butter Tarts